-30 Park Place New York designed by Mother9 January,2015
+30 Park Place New York by Mother, United States9 January,2015

 Opinion by Richard Baird.

 30 Park Place is a private residence with 82 floors and 157 apartments created by the internationally renowned luxury hotel and resort management chain Four Seasons.
 Located in Tribeca, New York, the residences are described as having breathtaking views, soaring ceilings, multiple exposures, and warm details, as well as five-star hotel level services and amenities that include swimming pool, fitness centre, private dinning experience and children’s playroom.
 The brand identity for 30 Park Place, which included symbol, business cards, stationery, brochure and insiders guide, was developed by American graphic design studio Mother.

 The sans-serif characters of Nobel, which share some of the architectural influences of Gotham when set in uppercase, and letter shapes described as offering personal variations on strict Bauhaus geometry, dips into the past, blending mid-twentieth century modernism and a nostalgia for NY building signage with a sense of authority and structure.
 This is enhanced by its broad spacing, the use of columns and heavy horizontal stokes in print.
 It balances period references with current luxury trends likely to be picked up instinctually rather than explicitly understood.

 Nobel’s small point size is juxtaposed alongside a much larger symbol.
 This is well rendered with a nice three-dimensional wireframe and current monolinear quality which also perhaps takes some of its cues from the hand painted door numbers of older residential properties.
 It is ever-so slightly undermined by the clunky but understandably reassuring nature of the Four Season logotype across the business card and online, however, like the choice of Nobel, appears as a good mix of past and present.